 We have assisted with innumerable adjustments of status and can serve as

-help you avoid common mistakes and work to secure your green card as efficiently
+Our experienced team can help you avoid common mistakes and work to secure your green card

 Who Can Apply for an Adjustment of Status?

 Any individual who is found by United States Citizenship and Immigration

 green card can successfully apply for an adjustment of status.
 A green card confers